How Screening Trials Helped Us Find the Best Wheat Varieties

 Why do we need different varieties of wheat?

-(Organic) farmers need different varieties of wheat for multiple reasons, to:
+(Organic) farmers need different varieties of wheat for multiple reasons:

 • Increase productivity.
-Not all varieties react the same to their environment.
+No two varieties are the same; each has different traits and responds differently to its environment.
 Some wheat varieties achieve higher yields, while others have higher protein content in their seeds.
-Farmers who want to increase their productivity need to pick varieties that maximize yields, protein, and other desirable traits.
+Choosing the right variety is crucial for boosting productivity, as it ensures optimal yields, protein content, and other valuable traits.

 So, how did we find wheat varieties that unlocked those benefits?